-These insanely delicious garlic noodles are ready in under 20 minutes, making them the perfect partner for any seafood boil or any grilled protein.
+These easy garlic butter noodles are glossy, garlicky, and ready in under 20 minutes, aka the perfect sidekick for a seafood boil or anything you can throw on a grill.

 Jump to: